Collins-Ruto/collins-ruto/README.md

 <br>

-I'm Collins Ruto a self taught developer from Mombasa, Kenya 🇰🇪.<br>
+I'm Collins Ruto a full-stack developer from Mombasa, Kenya 🇰🇪.<br>
-Experienced in web design and software development, some bit of Android dev and learning more. <br>
+Experienced in full-stack web, web3 and software development, some bit of Android dev and learning more. <br>
-My biggest drive is the hope to be an inspiration and mentor to upcoming developers and programers around the world.<hr>
+My biggest drive is the hope to be an inspiration and mentor to upcoming developers and programmers around the world.<hr>

 #### Social tags